Zuehlke/security-onboarding/javascript_basics/dom_manipulation/dom_manipulation.md

 				<p class="important"></p>
 			</script>
 			<script>
+				window.addEventListener('load', function() {
 					// get the html element that we want to modify var paragraph = document.getElementById('paragraph');
 					var text = 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been...';

 					// add a text child node to the paragraph paragraph.appendChild(document.createTextNode(text));

 					// create a new paragraph
 					var newParagraph = document.createElement('p');

 					// assign html content to an element newParagraph.innerHTML = 'This is a new paragraph';

 					// when using innerHTML browser will try to parse the provided content
 					// and treat it as markup.
 If you want to provide plain text that
 					// shouldn't be parsed use the textContent property
 					// newParagraph.textContent = 'This is a new paragraph';

 					// textContent works in all browsers except in IE :)
 					// in IE for plain text you need to use innerText property
 					// newParagraph.innerText = 'This is a new paragraph';

 					alert('About to add the new paragraph');
 					var parent = paragraph.parentNode;
 					parent.insertBefore(newParagraph, paragraph);

 					alert('About to remove the old paragraph');
 					parent.removeChild(paragraph);

 					alert('About to replace the new paragraph');
 					parent.replaceChild(document.createTextNode('Replaced.'), newParagraph);

 					alert('About to create a paragraph from a template');
 					// get the script element that contains the template. var templateContainer = document.getElementById('paragraph-template');

 					// convert script content to a DOM object
 					// first create a dummy container
 					var temporary = document.createElement('div');

 					// by using innerHTML the content will be parsed by the browser and converted to DOM objects temporary.innerHTML = templateContainer.innerHTML;

 					// we can now access the template paragraph as a DOM object var templateParagraph = temporary.firstElementChild;

 					templateParagraph.innerHTML = 'From template.'
 					parent.appendChild(templateParagraph);

 					// we have created new DOM objects from a string
 					// if we want to copy an existing DOM object we can use cloneNode()
 					// parameter passed to the cloneNode method defines if we want to
 					// perform a deep copy of the node
 					// var cloned = templateParagraph.cloneNode(true);
+				});
 			</script>
 		</body>
 	</html>